 Finish such experiments slowly; try a slow count from 1 up to five.
 It might help.
 Also, you can move your body around a little with your in-breath.
 Notice how your body feels as you do this.

-Another practice associated with CFT and, I should say, a number of therapies, including hyponosis, is the routine of creating a sense of calm in a safe place of your choosing.
+Another practice associated with CFT and, I should say, a number of therapies, including hypnosis, is the creation of calm, in a safe place of your choosing.
 I have said more about this elsewhere.

-When you read up on the CFT you will be informed about three systems humans use to manage their emotional states.
-This may be helpful in the design of safe your experiments.
-The systems mentioned are:
+In particular, I’d advise reading up on the CFT description of the three systems humans use to manage their emotional states.
+This is found in the next illustration.
+It should be helpful in the design of safe your experiments.